The Imaginary 20th Century

 About The Imaginary 20th Century

-In 1901, a woman named Carrie, while traveling in Europe, selects four men to seduce her, each with a version of the coming century.
+In 1901, a woman named Carrie, while traveling in Europe, invites four men to seduce her, each with a version of the coming century.
 At least this is how the legend comes down to us.
 Inevitably, the future spills off course.
+We navigate through the suitors’ worlds; follow Carrie on her travels; discover what she and her lovers forgot to notice.
 Gradually, we discover that Carrie’s misadventures with her suitors are implicated in her uncle’s world of business and espionage.
 For over forty years, Harry Brown was hired to erase crimes for the oligarchs of Los Angeles and the banking industry of New York.
-A pioneer in how to troll, hack, and manipulate the truth for his clients, Harry often used American myths of progress and future technologies in the cover-ups.
+A pioneer in how to troll, hack, and manipulate the truth, Harry often used American myths of progress and future technologies in the cover-ups.
 As he liked to say, fiction is more believable than fact; and espionage is a form of seduction.

-All of the 2,200 assets of Carrie’s archive have been reassembled in the order that Harry had intended.
-The voice-over narration has been taken from his notes.
-Mechanically accessible to the viewer in an exploratory interface, the archive features photographs, films, satirical illustrations, manuscripts, architectural drawings, and print ephemera like postcards, stereo-cards, and maps spanning the years 1885 to 1925.
+All 2,200 items of the archive have been digitally assembled in an exploratory interface with voice-over narration and sound compositions taken from Harry’s notes.
+Viewers journey through interactive card clusters of photographs, films, comic illustrations, manuscripts, mechanical drawings, and print ephemera like postcards, stereo-cards, and maps spanning the years 1885 to 1925.

 Preview the Imaginary 20th Century